kcl-ddh/kiln/docs/source/tutorial.rst

 blocks that it needs to.

-Go ahead and add to ``about.xml`` (using ``tei.xml`` as a basis) whatever content you want the "About the project" page to have.
+Go ahead and add to ``about.xml`` (using ``tei.xml`` as a guide) whatever content you want the "About the project" page to have.
 Since there is no source document being transformed, there's no need to have the ``xsl:import`` that ``tei.xml`` has, and wherever it has ``xsl:value-of`` or ``xsl:apply-templates``, you should just put